 where ${ \phi }_{\rm max }$ is approximately given by

-In the numerical approximation, we can estimate the maximal field value as $\phi_{\rm max}\simeq 10\cdot m_{\rm eff}$ for the effective Higgs potential.}.
-Therefore, the probability that the localized Higgs fields roll down into the true vacuum can be given by
+In numerical approximation, we can approximate the maximal field value as $\phi_{\rm max}\simeq 10\cdot m_{\rm eff}$ for the effective Higgs potential.}.
+Thus, the probability that the localized Higgs fields roll down into the true vacuum is given by